srka/Inchoo-Flickr-Gallery/README.md

 Inchoo-Flickr-Gallery
 =====================

-Inchoo Flick Gallery is an easy-to-use Magento module that will integrate any Flickr gallery into your Magetno website.
+Inchoo Flick Gallery is an easy-to-use Magento extension that will integrate any Flickr gallery into your Magetno website.
 It is fully customizable using a simple Magento back-end configuration page and it uses Flickr API to get all the required information and data.
-Module is tested on Magento 1.6 and 1.7 but it’s still the first version so be careful if you decide to use it on your live site.
+Extension is tested on Magento 1.6 and 1.7 but it’s still the first version so be careful if you decide to use it on your live site.

 Features
 ---------------